NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     Choose a cost function from: Cauchy, PseudoHuber, Huber, L1, L2

 --robust-threshold <double (default:0.5)>
-    Set the threshold for robust cost functions.
-Increasing this makes the solver focus harder on the larger errors.
-    See the `Google Ceres <http://ceres-solver.org/nnls_modeling.html>`_
+    Set the threshold for the robust reprojection error cost function.
+    Increasing this makes the solver focus harder on the larger errors while becoming more sensitive to outliers.
+See the `Google Ceres
-    documentation on robust cost functions.
+    <http://ceres-solver.org/nnls_modeling.html>`_ documentation on robust cost
+    functions.

 --datum <string (default: "")>
     Set the datum.
 This will override the datum from the input images and also